School-of-Code-HQ/workshops_typescript-playground/README.md

 Experiment with TypeScript!

+You can read the basics of transitioning from regular JS to TypeScript [here](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

-Work through the [basic tutorial on the TypeScript docs here](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html).
+Then work through the [basic tutorial on the TypeScript docs here](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html).
 You can also look through this [five minute article](https://medium.com/free-code-camp/learn-typescript-in-5-minutes-13eda868daeb).

 Then navigate to the [TypeScript Playground](https://www.typescriptlang.org/play) and have a go at doing the following things: